carlmontanari/scrapli/README.md

 ```

 Currently the only reason I can think of to use anything other than "system" as the transport would be to test
- scrapli on a Windows host or to use telnet.
+ scrapli on a Windows host, to use telnet, or to use asyncio.
 If there are other good reasons please do let me know!

 ## Auth Bypass